Artemis Program: A Giant Leap to Other Worlds

-Artemis — NASA’s initiative to return humans to the moon — will launch from Florida’s Kennedy Space Center, just over 30 miles away from UCF.
+Artemis — NASA’s initiative to return humans to the moon — lifted off on Nov.
+16 from Florida’s Kennedy Space Center, just over 30 miles away from UCF.
 With close proximity to the iconic launch site, UCF began its legacy as America’s Space University in 1963 and has established a pipeline that supplies top talent to NASA and other aerospace industry leaders.
 Our involvement with the Artemis program aligns with our mission to unleash the potential of people and ideas, enriching the human experience through inclusion, discovery and innovation.
 As UCF faculty and alums collaborate with NASA to advance space exploration, we are collectively contributing to the evolution of humankind and inspiring future generations.

-A multistage, multiyear program, Artemis 1 will launch the uncrewed Orion spacecraft into lunar orbit using NASA’s Space Launch System (SLS) super heavy-lift carrier rocket as a test flight.
+A multistage, multiyear program, Artemis 1 launched the uncrewed Orion spacecraft using NASA’s Space Launch System (SLS) super heavy-lift carrier rocket as a test flight.

 The goal is to establish a long-term presence on the moon, which will be key for harvesting space resources, national security and the future of humanity.

 UCF was founded as the university for the Space Coast, … Artemis is just the next step on that adventure.”